Joystream/joystream/cli/README.md

-  -s, --stakingAccountId=stakingAccountId        (required) Proposer staking account Id -t, --title=title                              (required) Title of the proposal --max=max                                      Maximum cashout amount allowed to a channel --min=min                                      Minimum cashout amount allowad to a channel --useMemberId=useMemberId                      Try using the specified member id as context whenever possible --useWorkerId=useWorkerId                      Try using the specified worker id as context whenever possible
+  -s, --stakingAccountId=stakingAccountId        (required) Proposer staking account Id -t, --title=title                              (required) Title of the proposal --max=max                                      Maximum cashout amount allowed to a channel --min=min                                      Minimum cashout amount allowed to a channel --useMemberId=useMemberId                      Try using the specified member id as context whenever possible --useWorkerId=useWorkerId                      Try using the specified worker id as context whenever possible
 ```